chongshengzhang/Multi_Imbalance/README.md

 ###### Copyright: Jingjun Bi and Chongsheng Zhang (The Big Data Research Center, Henan University).

 ###### The two contributors of this open software for multi-class imbalance learning are  Ms. Jingjun Bi and Prof. Chongsheng Zhang (chongsheng.zhang@yahoo.com).
-If you have any problems, please do not hesitate to send us an email: chongsheng.zhang@yahoo.com.
+If you have any problems, please do not hesitate to send us an email.

 # (1) Installation